-There are many more symptoms, and the signs to slow down before you are actually over-training do appear from time to time.
+There are many more symptoms, and the signs to slow down before you are actually overtraining appear from time to time.
 This does not mean that you need to take a week off and go on vacation.
-But, it does mean you should take a day off, go for an easy walk after a healthful dinner, stretch, and get a good night's sleep.
+But it does mean you should take a day off, go for an easy walk after a healthy dinner, stretch and get a good night's sleep.
 Usually, this is all you need to get back on track.
 In some cases, you may need more easy days, especially if you are getting sick or injured often.

-Personally, I know I am over-training when my hips tighten up and I can't do a deep squat as in the Functional Movement Screening (FMS) without pain, discomfort, and lack of balance.
+I know I am overtraining when my hips tighten up and I can't do a deep squat as in the Functional Movement Screening (FMS) without pain, discomfort and lack of balance.
 This typically happens during higher mileage in run and ruck season.
-So, I know to take a 1–2 day break from intense workouts, stretch more, eat better, sleep more, and hydrate.
+So I know to take a one- or two-day break from intense workouts, stretch more, eat better, sleep more and hydrate.

-Now, individually these symptoms do not mean you are over-training, but if you have several of these symptoms for several days or weeks in a row, you might be over-training.
-Often, having someone who cares about you know that some of these symptoms indicate that you need to take a break will also make it easier for them to handle them, especially if you are being grumpy with your spouse or other loved ones.
+These symptoms individually do not mean you are overtraining, but if you have several of these symptoms for several days or weeks in a row, you might be overtraining.
+Often, having someone who cares about you and knows about some of these symptoms makes it easier for them to identify them, especially if you are being grumpy with your spouse or other loved ones.

 And yes, my wife gave me the idea for the article.